Bill Cosby sexual assault cases: Tamara Green, et al.

 On February 19, 2016, Cosby's wife Camille was deposed by plaintiffs after unsuccessfully attempting to stop the deposition.
 U.S. Magistrate Judge Mark G. Mastroianni ruled that she could refuse to answer questions about private conversations with her husband.
 A transcript of the "extremely contentious" deposition was released in May 2016; Camille relied heavily on the marital privilege in refusing to respond to many questions.
 The deposition was interrupted twice as the parties called U.S. District Judge David H. Hennessy to resolve disputes.
 After the deposition was halted, the court ordered Camille to sit for a second deposition.

 Lawyers representing the alleged victims planned to depose Quincy Jones who, as a friend and collaborator of Cosby for over fifty years, may have had information vital to the plaintiffs' case.
 Plaintiffs also intend to depose or subpoena documents from William Morris Endeavor, Cosby's former attorneys Singer and Schmitt, and his publicist David Brokaw.

 On March 21, 2016, Judge Anita Brody granted some access to the case file of Constand's lawyer, even though she settled in a confidential agreement with Cosby in 2006.
 However, Brody did limit the release of the case file to materials pertaining to the seven women plaintiffs and other witnesses.
 On September 28, Joseph Cammarata filed a motion stating that Cosby violated rules of civil procedure.
-The motion asked the judge to determine that Cosby was personally responsible for defamatorty statements made by his spokespeople and the publication of such materials; and that he be liable for causing the plaintiffs' emotional distress from these comments.
+The motion asked the judge to determine that Cosby was personally responsible for defamatory statements made by his spokespeople and the publication of such materials; and that he be liable for causing the plaintiffs' emotional distress from these comments.